ihart-mhc/ihart-mhc.github.io/applications/development/java/index.md

 ## Parsing `CVEvent`s

-`CVEvent`s are fired whenever information is received from the server about motion (aka "shells") or faces were detected.
+`CVEvent`s are fired whenever information is received from the server about motion (aka \"shells\") or faces were detected.
-A generic "all blobs" event will also be dispatched whenever faces, shells, or both were detected.
+A generic \"all blobs\" event will also be dispatched whenever faces, shells, or both were detected.
 Every event has a type and a list of blobs associated with it, and you can get the number of blobs from the event object as well.

-`CVEvent`s also refer to "regions of interest" or "areas of interest," which you can read more about [here](/software).
+`CVEvent`s also refer to \"regions of interest\" or \"areas of interest,\" which you can read more about [here](/software).
 All blobs occur within the bounds of a single region of interest.
 From the `CVEvent` object, you can choose to `getAllBlobs()` regardless of what region of interest they occurred in, or `getBlobsInRegion(int regionOfInterest)` to get only the blobs that occurred within the specified region.